 “My Pawpaw would just sit and eat sackfuls of them,” said Daniel.
 “I guess the love of these fresh, salty Gulf oysters just runs in our family!”

-When shopping to prepare the perfect oysters at home, Daniel shares you want to support local because they are usually fair priced and they won’t sell oysters that aren’t good.
+When shopping to prepare the perfect oysters at home, Daniel shares you want to support locals because they are usually fairly priced and they won’t sell oysters that aren’t good.
 Overall their standards are higher.

 “The fresh from the Gulf oyster is my favorite,” Daniel said.
 “It really doesn’t need anything but a little salt and hot sauce.
 In fact, the best oyster I have ever eaten was found one day when I was out fishing.
 It was taken straight from the Gulf with nothing on it at all.”